Minituff/nautical-backup/docs/developers/env.md

-These enviornment variables are not needed for normal installations.
+These environment variables are not needed for normal installations.

 This documentation is intended for developers only.